Dripdrop12/ipardalis/content/blog/ambilobe-panther-chameleons-usa/index.md

 Ambanja is sometimes referred to as the original rainbow local form, while Ambilobe is often seen as the new rainbow local form of Furcifer pardalis - both arguing which one is "more diverse than any other."
 However, both are different contours of the same problem: poorly understood local forms with complex histories.
 With Ambanja, the wild phenotypes and cross combinations are pretty clear (Ankify, Ambato and designer crosses without any extant wild phenotype), but with Ambilobe, crosses with Sambava, Diego Suarez, Mitsio, Tamatave, Vohemar etc are much less clear.

-Many of these cross-locale combinations produce phenotypes we observe somewhere in Ambilobe which makes it much more difficult to discern whether an animal is from Ambilobe given its phenotype alone.
-Our captive bred lineage is often incomplete, and layer on the points that Petr Necas made about how messy the import process is in the [first article]({{< ref "blog/ambanja-panther-chameleons-for-sale" >}}) of this series.
+Many of these cross-locale combinations produce phenotypes we observe somewhere in Ambilobe which makes it much more difficult to discern whether an animal is from Ambilobe given its phenotype.
+Phenotype is more useful in breeding wild-type Ambanja than it is in breeding wild-type Ambilobe.
+Our captive-bred lineage is also incomplete, and layer on the points that Petr Necas made about how messy the [import process]({{< ref "blog/ambanja-panther-chameleons-for-sale" >}}) is in our previous article.
 With Ambilobe, phenotypic information is less helpful and lineage information is not well documented.

-This is why Ambilobe breeders, like iPardalis, are huge supporters of genetic testing.
+This is why Ambilobe breeders, like iPardalis, are huge supporters of developing a genetic test for Panther Chameleon local forms.
 Ambilobe is the problem child, not Ambanja.

 ## The Picasso Chameleon